alexandreSouza31/plane-G/README.md

 ### How to run the code?

+Step 1 - Clone/download the project
+1- Open the terminal of your code editor; 2- Navigate to the root folder of the project; 3- Enter the command git clone https://github.com/alexandreSouza31/plane-G in the terminal, or if you prefer, download by clicking on the green button called "Code" in the repository of this project, and then "Download zip.

+Step 2 - Installing dependencies
+1- still in the terminal type the command npm install or yarn install.

+Step 3 - Starting the project
+1- Type npm start (without quotes) in the terminal; 2- Wait until a localhost address is shown in the terminal (localhost:300/' or equivalent); 3- Copy the address and paste it in the browser, or hold the CTRL key and click on the address in the terminal.
-you can download it to your machine, open the code editor terminal, go into the root folder of the project and type 'npm run backend', to run the fake database.
-Open another terminal (click the + sign in the terminal) and type npm start.
-Wait for the terminal to complete and it will automatically open an address like 'localhost:3000/' or equivalent in your browser.
+2- Open another terminal, and still in the root folder of the project, type 'npm run backend', to run the fake database.

  :)